 This fern is well-known as an ornamental fern and grows in a clump formation.

 This plant is native to Southeast Asia and China, as well as other subtropical and tropical regions in the world, and belongs to the family of Pteridaceae.

 The leaves of the majority of the Pteris fern family like are compound and include linear sori.

-In these species, the outer layer of the leaves is a single-layered epidermis, but don’t include stomata.
+In these species, the outer layer of the leaves is a single-layered epidermis but doesn’t include stomata.
 Its cortex is divided into inner and outer cortical regions.

-It is mostly used as a houseplant, or in subtropical and tropical climate gardens.
+It is mostly used as a houseplant or in subtropical and tropical climates.